What is the first step to start freelancing?

 Should you start writing article pitches for your favorite publication or try to find first freelance writing job through newsletters that curate online job offerings?

-These are common freelance questions I get from my freelance blog readers, LinkedIn followers, and freelance coaching clients.
+These are common freelance questions I get from my freelance blog readers, LinkedIn followers, and freelance coaching clients who want to explore how to get freelance writing jobs.

 You might feel like you should know the answer but, you’re in good company in a burgeoning freelance marketplace.